Improve your nude and glamour photographs by being aware of composition. Composing nude photographs is no more difficult than other subjects.

 Lines, visible or suggested within a picture draw the eye to the focal point.
 Here the lines created by join between the walls and ceiling and the receding door frames draw the eye to the subject.

-A talented artist once taught me to draw the negative shapes surrounding the subject in front of me instead of trying to draw the subject.
+A talented artist once taught me to draw the negative shapes surrounding the subject in front of me instead of trying to draw the object itself.

-Here the strong angular shapes compete with and almost overwhelm the visible parts of the nude female shape.
+Here the strong angular shapes compete with and almost overwhelm the visible parts of the nude female shape but the soft, natural curves form a contrasting form that draws the eye.

 Simon Pocklington is a qualified adult education tutor.
 He provides online one to one photography tuition and runs workshops on portrait, glamour, art nude and boudoir photography in Norfolk UK.